Lopburi, Thailand’s Monkey City: 2026 Visitor’s Guide

 5. When is the best time to visit?

-The cooler months between November and February are ideal.
-November also hosts the King Narai Festival, which brings the city’s history to life.
+The cooler months between November and February are generally the best time to visit.
+November is also a particularly interesting month thanks to the King Narai Festival, which brings part of the city’s history back to life.

 How useful was this post?